UPACM/algolympics-site/src/2023/data/mechanics.md

 If such a situation arises that there are extra slots for another team to participate and no other team can qualify, **additional teams from a university that has reached the maximum number of teams may be given an invitation**.

-The organizers will accommodate a maximum of twenty (20) teams for the contest.

 # Online Final Round

-The Online Final Round will be on **March 26, 2022**, from 1:00 PM to 6:00 PM.
+The Online Final Round will be on **March 25, 2023**, from **1:00 PM to 6:00 PM**.
 The full program is included in the official invitation letter, which will include the opening ceremony, company talks, schedule for the practice round, and awarding.

 Each team is required to pay a registration fee amounting to Php 150 per person to be paid before the Online Final Round.